-The less powerful ones are ALA (AlphaLinolenic Acid) and are found in plants and nuts such as flaxseed and walnut.
-They are often included in inferior pet supplements.
+The less powerful ones are ALA (AlphaLinolenic Acid).
+They’re found in plants and nuts such as flaxseed and walnut and are often included in inferior pet supplements.

 The more powerful ones are EPA & DHA (EicosaPentaenoic Acid and DocosaHexaenoic Acid) and occur in cold water fish.
-They are the ones that Jon chose to include in his pet supplement.
+They’re the ones that Jon chose to include in his pet supplement.

 Fish Oil from Wild Caught Sardines, Anchovies, & Mackarel (not farmed)

-The fish oil is extracted from sardines, anchovies, and mackerels, which are sourced in the South Pacific (Chile, Peru), and sometimes also off the coast of North Africa (Morocco), depending on seasonal availability.
+Bonnie & Clyde’s fish oil is extracted from sardines, anchovies, and mackerels.
+They’re mostly sourced in the South Pacific (Chile, Peru).
+Sometimes, they’re also sourced off the coast of North Africa (Morocco), depending on seasonal availability.

 The fish oil is manufactured in a 100% carbon neutral, ISO-9001, and GMP (Good Manufacturing Practices)-certified facility in Iceland.
 This means that the facility meets international quality management standards.